danielfrg/word2vec-app/README.md

-## word2vec
+# word2vec

 Word Vector functions based on word2vec.

 ## Data

-Model is trained on theon part of Google News dataset (about 100 billion words).
+Model is trained using part of Google News dataset (about 100 billion words).

 The model contains 300-dimensional vectors for 3 million words and phrases.

 ## Usage

-There is multiple functions available to query.
+There are multiple functions available to query.
-The way this works is that you send one (or mutiple as a list) of json queries, where each query is defined as:

 1. vector: Get vectors for specific words
 2. distance: Calculate distances between the combinations of words
 3. closest: Get the closest n words and distances to a vector